codesmith-gmbh/forge-res/codesmith/CloudFormation/S3Cleanup/s3Cleanup.md

 # S3 Cleanup: custom CloudFormation resource

+**OBSOLETE**: Use the S3ReleaseCleanup resources instead; this resource is too dangerous and you might loose data.

 The `s3Cleanup` CloudFormation custom resource cleans up S3 buckets.

 The resource either deletes all objects of an S3 buckets (useful when deleting a stack containing an S3